rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-04-06-rgsoc-2018-crowdfunding-countdown.md

 ## 15 days until the crowdfunding campaign closes

 The selection process is currently underway and we hope to send the acceptance letters on the 17th of April.
-This means that in the next few weeks we need to know how much funds we have in order to select the teams.
+This means that in the next few weeks we need to know how much funding we have in order to select the teams.
-Considering that we have raised 43,255 USD, we have enough money to sponsor 4,5 teams.
+Considering that we have raised 43255 USD, we have enough money to sponsor 4,5 teams.
 We don’t want to diminish this accomplishment by any means, as we are profoundly grateful for all the support we have received so far, but as you might have noticed, we are 7,5 teams from our initial goal of sponsoring 12 teams.
-This means that we are far from the funding goals from previous years at this time of the year.
+This means that we are far from the funding goals of previous years at this time of the year.

 ![4 teams sponsored with the help of our sponsors and individual donors (image by Ana Sofia Pinho)](/img/blog/2018/2018-04-06-rgsoc-teams-2013-2017_donations-bar-sponsors.png)
 <div class="image-credits"><b>4 teams sponsored with the help of our sponsors and individual donors (image by Ana Sofia Pinho)</b></div>

 ## Help us beat the 200 scholars mark!

 We still have time!
-We are 1,5 teams away from beating the 200 scholars mark, and 7,5 teams away from sponsoring the 12 teams that we usually do, so let’s roll up our sleeves and push our campaign!
+We are 1,5 teams away from beating the 200 scholars mark and 7,5 teams away from sponsoring the 12 teams that we usually do, so let’s roll up our sleeves and push our campaign!
 So how can you help?

 If your company or a company you know might be interested to support our program, please feel free to send us an email to contact@rgsoc.org.
-We will be happy to follow up on any leads or intros.
-Additionally, if you need any resources or info about RGSoC you can check our [sponsor deck](https://speakerdeck.com/alicetragedy/rgsoc-2018-sponsor-pitch) and [sponsor packages]().
+We will happily follow up on any leads or intros.
+Additionally, if you need any resources or info about RGSoC you can check our [sponsor deck](https://speakerdeck.com/alicetragedy/rgsoc-2018-sponsor-pitch) and [sponsor packages](https://railsgirlssummerofcode.org/sponsors/packages/).

-Another way to help, is to talk with your friends in-person and share our crowdfunding campaign posts or any other information that you find important on social media.
+Another way to help is to talk with your friends in-person and share our crowdfunding campaign posts or any other information that you find important on social media.
 A little can go a long way, so let’s do our best to fund as many teams as possible for 2018!

-Thank you!
-You are awesome as always!
+Thank you — you’re awesome!